jongio/vscodespaces/vs-online/reference/configuring.md

 For I/O intensive operations, the persistent storage that safeguards the user information might not be fast enough.

-For this reason we mount the local VM Premium SSD to the `/tmp` folder inside the container.
-Any operation performed in this folder will be local and get much faster IO performance (The IOPS depend on the SKU the environment is currently running in.)
+For this reason we mount a local SSD drive to the `/tmp` folder inside the container.
+Any operation performed in this folder will be not be persisted across suspend/resume sessions, but it will get much faster I/O performance.
+The exact IOPS for the `/tmp` directory depends on the Codespace SKU.

 This mount is applied by default in possible configuration scenarios.